openharmony/docs/en/application-dev/reference/apis/js-apis-notificationManager.md

 isNotificationEnabled(): Promise\<boolean\>

-Checks whether notification is enabled for this application.
+Checks whether notification is enabled for the current application.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Notification.Notification